 The amount of oxygen you use during training is called your Vo2Max.

 Vo2 Max can be measured by a special machine and is typically used by elite athletes to measure their improvement over a training session.

-As you consistently do aerobic activity at high or moderate-intensity, your Vo2Max will increase.
+As you consistently do the aerobic activity at high or moderate intensity, your Vo2Max will increase.